isomerpages/singapore-customs-old/_businesses/05c-International-Data-Exchange/01-acdd.md

     •	Cambodia<br>
     •	Myanmar<br>

-More AMS  may / will participate when they are ready to do so.<br>
+More AMS will participate when they are ready to do so.<br>

 The specific TradeNet export permit data that would be sent as an ACDD to an importing exchange-ready AMS are:<br>